argonautproject/questionnaire/source/pages/adaptive.md

 The following sections provide a detailed description of workflow and API guidance for the Adaptive Forms Use Case.

-{% include img.html img="adaptive-workflow-steps.jpg" caption="Data Requirements Operation" %}
+{% include img.html img="adaptive-workflow-steps.jpg" caption="Overview of Adaptive Questionnaire Steps" %}

 <!-- Discovery of Adaptive Questionnaire --->